ppeters0502/security-blog/src/data/CTF Walkthroughs - Pickle Rick.md

 ## Intro

-This is my write up for the Pickle Rick room on tryhackme.com
+For my very first walkthrough on this site, I tried to start off with an easier walkthrough.
+I've been working through the rooms and modules in TryHackMe quite a bit, so I went with the Pickle Rick room on tryhackme.com.
+This one was marked easy by the site, and also had a number of walk throughs already done in case I got stuck.
+Here goes!

 ## Recon